Everything you need to know about the Samsung Galaxy Tab S3

-Last year, the Galaxy Tab S2 came equipped with Samsung’s own custom-built Exynos 7 Octa 5433 chip, which is the one that featured in the Galaxy S6 smartphone.
+In 2015, the Galaxy Tab S2 came equipped with Samsung’s own custom-built Exynos 7 Octa 5433 chip, which is the one that featured in the Galaxy S6 smartphone.
 That means we’d expect to see the Galaxy S7 processor – the Exynos 8890 – featuring in the Galaxy Tab S3.
 It’s also worth noting that some Galaxy S7 models didn’t use Samsung’s own chip, instead featuring Qualcomm’s Snapdragon 820.
 There’s a good chance that chip may also feature in the Galaxy Tab S3.

 Both the Exynos 8890 and the Snapdragon 820 are formidable chips in their own right.
 The Exynos 8890 is an octa-core chip with a clock-rate of 2.3GHz, built on a highly efficient 14nm manufacturing process.
 It uses fast LPDDR4 dual-channel memory, and has a LTE Cat.12 modem for a theoretical maximum download speed of 600Mbps.

 The Snapdragon 820 is very similar, because it’s also built on Samsung’s own 14nm FinFET processor.
 The 820, however, is a quad-core chip – not necessarily better nor worse than an octa-core chip.
 It also features Qualcomm’s Snapdragon X12 modem, with a 600Mbps maximum download speed.